riebel/pixi-tiledmap/README.md

 );
 ```

-An example implementation with webpack can be found under example/
+An example implementation with webpack can be found under `example/webpack`.

+For the browser example run `npm run example` to start `http-server` on Port 8080 and open [http://localhost:8080/example/browser/](http://localhost:8080/example/browser/) in your browser.

 ## Documentation